THE HOLY ROSARY

 But, by the grace of God, my first real step forward was learning to incorporate classic sacred art into this prayer.
 Finally, I could really begin to meditate on the mysteries of the Rosary.
 This helped a great deal, but my meditations still lacked focus.

-So since I have a great love for the fruit of the Spirit that St. Paul mentions Galatians 5: 22-23 (love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control), I decided to make these the focus of my meditations.
-Then, I added in divine wisdom and divine mercy, too.
+So since I have a great love for the fruit of the Spirit that St. Paul mentions in Galatians 5: 22-23 (love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control), I decided to try using these as my considerations during meditation.
+In fact, I added in divine wisdom and divine mercy too, since they are so important to me.

 The result has been indescribable.
 I cannot even begin to tell you just how much more alive the Holy Rosary is for me now.
 When I pray a mystery of the Rosary, this is essentially what each of the decades looks like for me: